 Droop

-The ratio of the per unit steady state change in speed or frequency to the per unit steady state change in power output.
+The ratio of the per unit steady state change in speed, (or frequency), to the per unit steady state change in Active Power output.
 Whilst not mandatory, it is often common practice to express Droop in percentage terms.

 DNO's Distribution Network